 If there's no available free space on a disk, it is much easier to solve this problem.
 Unlike physical server to copy disk, you can expand virtual disk directly.
 Follow the steps:

-After expanding disk, additional space is shown as Unallocated on the end of disk.
+After expanding disk, additional space is shown as Unallocated at the end of disk.
 Then follow the steps to add Unallocated space to C drive (and other partitions).

 Besides resizing partition in Windows Server 2008/2012/2016/2019, NIUBI Partition Editor helps do many other disk partition management operations.